canonical/mysql-router-operator/README.md

 ## Usage

-This charm must be used coupled with mysql-operator charm, through a relation, e.g.:
+Until the MySQL Router Machine Charm is published, you need to follow the build & deploy instructions from [CONTRIBUTING.md](link) to deploy the charm.
+After building and deploying the charm, it must be couple with the [mysql-operator charm](link), through a relation, e.g.:

 ```bash
 juju deploy mysql-operator